 - 1. Preheat the oven to 450°F (230°C).

-- 3. Stir the cream cheese with the next four ingredients to combine.
+- 3. Stir the cream cheese, onion, dill, lemon peel, and horseradish to combine.
 Season to taste with salt and pepper.

-- 4. Spread the cheese topping over the crust, leaving a 1-inch plain border.
-Top with the salmon.
+- 4. Spread the cream cheese mixture over the crust, leaving a 1-inch plain border.
+Drape the salmon slices atop the pizza.
+Cut it into wedges or, if desired, smaller strips, transfer to a platter, and serve.

 Hungry for more?
 Chow down on these:

-Smoked-Salmon Pizza with Red Onion and Dill Recipe © 2006 Condé Nast Publications.
+Smoked Salmon Pizza Recipe © 2006 Condé Nast Publications.
 Photo © 2006 Kitty Leaken.
 All rights reserved.